justinjiajia/cloud_security/labs/lab_6.md

 In this task, you will gain some hands-on experience with Designer.

-1. Navigate back to the *CloudFormation* console.
+1. Navigate back to the *AWS CloudFormation* console.

 2. In the left navigation pane, choose *Infrastructure Composer*.